-Motorcycle Injuries and Damages
+Motorcycle Accident Injuries and Damages

-However, if your motorcycle accident lawyer is able to prove the other party was at fault, then the damages that you suffered have to be taken into account.
+However, if your motorcycle accident personal injury lawyer is able to prove the other party was at fault, then the damages that you suffered have to be taken into account.
 If there was little damage to your motorcycle and you weren’t injured in the accident, then you probably don’t have much of a case.
 But if your bike was totaled and you received severe injuries, you will have a much stronger case and could possibly receive a bigger settlement.

 Damages are divided into two parts – part one includes damages that can be calculated, such as lost wages, medical bills, property damage, etc., and part two is pain and suffering.

-Additionally, your attorney will take into account any lost wages for the time following the crash, as well as any future earning capacity.
+Additionally, your persoanl injury lawyer will take into account any lost wages for the time following the crash, as well as any future earning capacity.
 If, for example, you had a full-time $50,000 a year job before the crash, but were so severely injured that you lost your job and were only able to find part-time work once you healed, you have lost earning capacity that should be taken into account.